A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 * Phonology:
-This  is  the  study  of  how  speech  sounds  function  and  are  organised  in  a  particular  natural language.phonetics analyses the physical production of speech, independent of language
+This  is  the  study  of  how  speech  sounds  function  and  are  organised  in  a  particular  natural language.phonetics analyses the physical production of speech, independent of language.

 * Morphology:
 The  smallest  meaningful  unit  in  the  grammar  of  a  language  is  called  a morpheme.This level then performs morphological decomposition of words into roots and affixes to infer their internal structure.